viconstel/hse_test_task/README.md

 **POST** - method to upload file and put it into the database. <br> Parameters: <br>
 ```
---file - file (.csv or .xlsx) to upload.
+file - file (.csv or .xlsx) to upload.
 Required parameter.
 --col - list of new column names in correct order as a comma-separated string.
 The number of names must match the number of columns in the existing file.
 --head - row number to use as the column names (header), integer.
 --index - list of column names to set index on it (as a comma-separated string).